missionpinball/mpf-docs/intro/index.rst

 Getting Started with MPF
 ========================

-We assume that if you're on this page, you know what the Mission Pinball Framework (which we often refer to as *MPF*) is.
+We assume that if you're on this page, you know what the Mission Pinball Framework is (which we often refer to as *MPF*).
 If not, checkout out our overview of the `MPF Project <https://missionpinball.com/mpf/>`_.

 If you're still reading, it's because you want to write your own software to control a pinball machine.
 Awesome!
 MPF will try to make that as easy as possible, but it's going to be a lot of work.
 "Pinball is hard", as many have said.
 Even with MPF, pinball is still hard.

 The good news is that MPF tries to make the software part of creating a pinball machine easy.
 MPF does all the boring stuff so you can focus on the fun parts.

 You'll use MPF to configure and control everything in your machine, including: